shipra1502/Blog-Post/README.md

 # Blog-Post

-A blog with pure html
+A blog with pure html and CSS